Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 One hour without gravity.

 For people living with chronic pain, that's not a small thing.
-Come experience what zero gravity actually feels like — in a private suite, in Lincoln NE.
+Come experience what zero apparent gravity actually feels like — in a private suite, in Lincoln NE.

 Book a session → See memberships